Updated 2nd December 2021.

 Before you enter Argentina, you will need to:

-No foreign nationals are currently permitted to enter Argentina.
 Anyone entering Argentina on the criteria above must provide negative COVID tests and complete an electronic ‘sworn statement’ form, within 48 hours of travel.
 The latter applies even if you are in transit to another country.
+You will need proof of your vaccination status (if applicable) and must hold valid medical insurance which covers COVID-19.

-If you are out in public anywhere in Argentina, you will be required to wear a face covering.
+In shared spaces across Argentina, you will be required to wear a face covering.
+This applies to both indoor and outdoor spaces.

 COVID-19 Tests Required: